insurance dispute arbitration in Rock Glen, Pennsylvania 18246

 In the quiet town of Rock Glen, Pennsylvania 18246, the Miller family faced a nightmare when their historic home caught fire on March 15, 2023.
 The blaze, caused by faulty wiring in the attic, left the two-story Victorian house severely damaged.
 The Millers’ insurance, held with Keystone Mutual, initially promised a smooth claims process.
 Instead, what followed was a grueling arbitration war that stretched over eight months.

-Claim Details: The Millers filed a claim for $185,000 to cover structural repairs, replacement of personal belongings, and temporary housing.
-Keystone Mutual approved $90,000 but denied coverage for what they labeled as “improper maintenance” on the wiring, arguing the damage was due to negligence rather than an “accidental” cause as the policy specified.
+Claim Details: the claimant filed a claim for $185,000 to cover structural repairs, replacement of personal belongings, and temporary housing.
+Keystone Mutual approved $90,000 but denied coverage for what they labeled as improper maintenance” on the wiring, arguing the damage was due to negligence rather than an “accidental” cause as the policy specified.

 Timeline & Key Events:

 The arbitration hearing revealed intense back-and-forth arguments.
-The Millers’ attorney, Sarah Henderson, presented expert testimony from an independent electrical engineer affirming the wiring met code until natural wear-and-tear, not neglect, caused the failure.
+The Millers’ attorney, the claimant, presented expert testimony from an independent electrical engineer affirming the wiring met code until natural wear-and-tear, not neglect, caused the failure.
 Keystone Mutual’s expert countered that visible signs of aging should have prompted preventative maintenance, which the Millers failed to do.

 Arbitrator Marks faced the tough task of interpreting the policy’s language versus the realities of an aging household.
 The family recounted their immediate reporting of issues and regular home inspections, which strengthened their position.